mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Which schedule of reinforcement is the most effective for the quickest acquisition of a desired response.
 Which is least effective?
 Explain each answer with reference to relevant curves and theory on the schedules.

-Fixed ratio for most effective acquisition
+- Fixed ratio for most effective acquisition
-Variable interval for least effective acquisition
+- Variable interval for least effective acquisition

 #### Assuming the graph shows the learning curves of four different pigeons reinforced for pecking responses, suggest which pigeon's behaviour will be most resistant to extinction (cessation or elimination) and which pigeon's behaviour will be least resistant.
 Explain each answer.

-Variable ratio is most resistant to extinction
+- Variable ratio is most resistant to extinction
-Fixed interval is least resistant to extinction
+- Fixed interval is least resistant to extinction

 # Learning Activity 11.18

-- Variable ratio
+- Fixed ratio
 - Fixed ratio
 - Variable interval
 - Fixed ratio
 - Continuous
 - Variable ratio
 - Continuous
-- Continuous
+- Fixed ratio
 - Variable interval
 - Fixed ratio